Connie Johnson (fundraiser): Love Your Sister

 Johnson started the Love Your Sister Charity on New Years Day 2012 with her brother Samuel.
-The charity supports the Garvan Institute of Medical Research and aimed to raise $AU10 million for cancer research.
+The charity funds medical research grants around Australia, including a long-standing relationship with the Garvan Institute of Medical Research where a lab was named for her.

 In February 2013 Samuel left Melbourne on his unicycle and rode a world record 15000 km around Australia in an effort to raise one million dollars for Love Your Sister.
 The ride ended after 364 days in February 2014 and raised almost $1.5 million.

 The Big Heart Project aimed to break the record for the longest line of coins, but when they were inundated with donations the plans changed; they created a heart that people could fill with buckets of 5 cent coins.
 The project raised $2.535 million for the charity. $200,000 was donated to The Cancer Support Group (formerly The Eden Monaro Cancer Support Group).

 Charitable donations received via the Love Your Sister website and the Not Another XXXXing Swear Jar campaign increased the funds raised by the charity to $5.6 million at the time of Johnson's death.
+The charity persists after Johnson's death, continuing her assurance that the charity will not use donated funds for its operational costs and that the donations fund research grants only.
+Love Your Sister reached $20 million raised in February 2025.